-We don’t know much about what Apple might add to the next version of macOS.
-We can’t even be sure of the name.
-But we can be confident that Apple will update macOS in 2019, here’s what we expect and when we expect to see it.
+Not much is known about the next version of macOS - we can’t even be sure of the name - but we can be confident that Apple will update macOS in 2019.
+Here’s what to expect from macOS 10.15 - including Apple's plans to make it easier for developers to port apps from iPhone and iPad to the Mac - and when we expect to see the new version of macOS.

 One thing we do know is that the next version of macOS should bring with it even more unification between iOS and macOS, with Apple already having confirmed that as of the 2019 macOS or iOS 13 it will be easier to port apps from one OS to the other.
 More on that below.